Spannakin/Nature-Quiz/README.md

 #### MoveScreen function

-    Initially the MoveScreen was working sporadically for the move back to the home section, then the end screen began to appear first. the end screen was apprearing too soon due to an additioanl line of code that I had written at the bottom of the sequence that was a duplicate and unneeded, once this line was removed the end screen now appears at the appropriate point in the game.
+    Initially the MoveScreen was working sporadically for the move back to the home section, then the end screen began to appear first. the end screen was appearing too soon due to an additional line of code that I had written at the bottom of the sequence that was a duplicate and unneeded, once this line was removed the end screen now appears at the appropriate point in the game.

 #### Home Button

-    The home button was the cause of the glitch with the move screen function where the move back to the homse screen was not working on all the home buttons. the home button was a class of button as it appears in multiple places as such I added an additional step where the buttons were moved into an array and then the function was called on each of them.
+    The home button was the cause of the glitch with the move screen function where the move back to the home screen was not working on all the home buttons. the home button was a class of button as it appears in multiple places as such I added an additional step where the buttons were moved into an array and then the function was called on each of them.
     This was successful and the function now works at all locations.

 #### API not pulling the answer through

    The function to pull the information for quiz questions and answers was running but on the screen only the question was showing, this was because I hadn't fully linked the answers to the correct elements on the page.
-   This was quickly and easily fixed, the function now pulls through all the needed infromation.
+   This was quickly and easily fixed, the function now pulls through all the needed information.

 [Back to Top](#table-of-contents)